MichaelYe48/portfolio-website/content/posts/browser-use.md

 ## The Anatomy of a Prompt Injection Attack

-Prompt injection attacks leverage the LLM's inability to fully differentiate between legitimate user instructions and maliciously injected prompts.
+Prompt injection attacks exploits the LLM's inability to fully differentiate between legitimate user instructions and maliciously injected prompts.

 ### Threat Model